jpasqua/MultiMon/README.md

 * Password: The password for your OctoPrint / Duet3D server.
 For Duet3D, only enter this value if you have changed it from the default.
 * API Key: Only displayed/required for OctoPrint printers.
 Get this from your OctoPrint server as described [here](https://octoclient.zendesk.com/hc/en-us/articles/360007208474-Where-to-Find-the-API-Key).

+In addition to configuring each printer, you can set the refresh interval (in seconds) for all printers.
+For any printer that is actively printing, MultiMon will ask the printer for its status every time that interval elapses.
+By default, it is 30 seconds.

 <a name="configure-display"></a>
 ![](doc/images/ConfigureDisplay.png)
 Use this menu to configure aspects of the GUI - both how information is displayed and control of the display hardware. *MultiMon* will operate with defaults for these settings, but your display may be upside down!
 The specific settings are described below: